6 Sights in Bitonto, Italy (with Map and Images)

 Show sight on map

-The Teatro Comunale di Bitonto is the main theater of the city of Bitonto and is named after the musician Tommaso Traetta.
+The Teatro Comunale di Bitonto is the main theatre in the city of Bitonto and is named after the musician Tommaso Traetta.
 It is located on the edge of the historic city center: it overlooks Largo Teatro Umberto and has its back to Piazza Marconi where part of the rear wall coincides with the city walls.
-Opened in 1838, it was reopened in 2005 after fifty years of closure.
+Inaugurated in 1838, it was reopened in 2005 after fifty years of closure.

 Wikipedia: Teatro Traetta (IT), Website